sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 Autoregressive models and mixed architectures (such as AR+Diffusion) differ primarily in the type of attention mechanisms they employ, which significantly impacts their performance and the way they handle modality alignment:

-* **Autoregressive Models-Causal Attention:** Using causal masks where tokens only attend to their previous tokens.
+* **AR-Causal Attention:** Using causal masks where tokens only attend to their previous tokens.
 This creates a strict unidirectional flow of information.

-* **AR+Diffusion-Full Attention:**  Using full attention masks (bi-directional), allowing tokens to attend to both past and future tokens.
+* **Diffusion-Full Attention:**  Using full attention masks (bi-directional), allowing tokens to attend to both past and future tokens.
 This enables a richer, more flexible way of modeling the relationships between different parts of the input.